lewison/php-id-generate/README.md

 # id-generate-php
 A PHP library for generating unique 64 bit ID, just like the snowflake which design by twitter.
-The ID contains timestamp, worker,  sequence and version
+The ID contains timestamp, worker,  sequence and version.
 Compare to snowflake, this library is not a network ID generate.
 It ensure to generate a uniq Id in one machine but maybe not in cluster network;